ecp4224/UnityBinder/README.md

 	// Use this for initialization
 	void Start()
 	{
      		//Inject all variables
 		UnityBinder.Inject(this);

-		//This will already be done by InjectComponent
+		//This will already be done by BindComponent
 		//_rigidbody2D = GetComponent<Rigidbody2D>();

 		_rigidbody2D.AddForce(new Vector2(100f, 50f));